 Creating a white paper outline is one of the simplest and most effective ways to improve a white paper project outcome.
-An outline forces the writer to think critically about what is included in the draft – and what is ultimately published.
+An outline forces the writer to think critically about a draft – and what is ultimately published.

-Because of the length and complexity of many white papers, a common issue is rambling content that strays away from the paper’s primary purpose.
+Because of the length and complexity of white papers, many are prey to rambling content that strays away from a core purpose.

-Together, a writer and marketer must balance a staggering amount of interesting research, the temptation to include too many sales or promotional messages and the challenge to writing to too many audiences.
+Together, a writer and marketer must balance a staggering amount of interesting research, the temptation to include too many sales or promotional messages, and the challenge of writing to too many audiences.

 Many writers ignore an outline at the project’s peril.
 For every white paper project I work on, it is an essential part of the project.
 A few examples why: